Welcome to Kappa Alpha Theta at TCU!

 More importantly, the women in Theta constantly remind me of what it means to be selfless, motivated, carefree, genuine, and to pursue your passions without holding back.
 While each of our members is incredibly and beautifully unique, we are bound together at Gamma Psi by the sisterhood we share.
 These women constantly amaze me at the things they accomplish at TCU and in their time after.
 While I am lucky enough to get to lead these women, they are the ones that I look up to!
 This chapter will forever hold a piece of my heart, and I hope you can also see not only what makes our members stand out, but the special bond shared by the women of Kappa Alpha Theta.

 Theta Love and Mine (TLAM),

-CEO, Gamma Psi Chapter of Kappa Alpha Theta, 2020
+President, Gamma Psi Chapter of Kappa Alpha Theta, 2022

 "Less than one percent of all college-aged women in the United States were enrolled in colleges and universities in 1870.
 These pioneers challenged the commonly held notion that women had inferior minds.
 Yet they sought a delicate balance as they still ascribed to the era's belief in the values of "true womanhood."

 Those who sought to study in a coeducational setting often met with hostility and harassment as did Kappa Alpha Theta's founders when they first entered Indiana Asbury University.
 Townspeople talked behind their backs, faculty ignored them, and male students railed at the injustice of their acceptance.